jayeshrajputtech/jayeshrajputtech/README.md

 #### Professional and Academic Status

-:infinity: Software Engineer Intern at Ignite Solutions :cloud:
+:infinity: Tech Analyst at IQVIA :cloud:

 :globe\_with\_meridians: I am pursuing a Bachelor of Technology program in Electronics and Telecommunication Engineering at MIT Academy of Engineering in India.
 <!--